Fired. Discontinued. Let go. Dehired. Right-sized.

 One thing you may not have realized is that unemployment benefits count as taxable income on your federal tax return.
 Unemployment compensation may or may not be taxable in your state.

 Check with the Department of Labor in your state for information.
-Make sure you set aside part of the money for taxes if taxes are not withheld from your payment.
+Ensure you set aside part of the money for taxes if taxes are not withheld from your payment.
 (In many states, you must request that taxes be withheld from your payment.)

 You may have to make quarterly estimated tax payments if you do not have taxes withheld from your unemployment benefit payments.
 Check with your tax advisor for advice.